Weekly Newsletter

 Dear Parents,

-Below is what we have been working on since Kindergarten started:
+Below is what we have been working on the past two weeks:

 Science/Social Studies